 To avoid one of the most common call center agent mistakes, you have to make sure any call queues are kept as short as possible.
 Customers could hang up before they even get through and post a terrible review online.

-If you find that your call queues are too long, perhaps the time has come to hire more agents.
+If you find your call queues are too long, perhaps the time has come to hire more agents.
 This means spending more money, of course, but the investment is well worth it to retain paying customers.

 You may need to reschedule shifts and breaks to accommodate busier times.
 For example, if multiple agents tend to take their lunch during periods of high demand, start switching them around.